markshapiro/graphql-db-projection/README.md

 # graphql-db-projection

+Given Graphql query, creates db fields projection to fetch only fields that are required.
-Creates object that describes the fields needed to fetch from db.
-Supports lists, nested queries and fragments.
+<br/>Supports lists, nested queries and fragments.

 ## Installation